ckhan89/ios-game-sdk/README.md

      ];
 	```
 To integrate Google, FB and Twitter login please follow instruction for each SDK.
 For FBSDK please config Info.plist and FacebookAppID, for GoogleSDK please config googleClientId (Reference AppotaGameTest)
-	* Set delegate for AppotaGameSDKConfigure (shoul use AppDelegate for delegate)
+	* Set delegate for AppotaGameSDKConfigure (should use AppDelegate for delegate)

 	``` objective-c
     [AppotaGameSDKConfigure sharedGameConfig].delegate = self;